Obscuretone/obscuretone.github.io/public/posts/en/hack_the_planet.md

 * $p$ and $q$ are odd primes.
 * $p$ will always be greater than $\sqrt{pq}$, while $q$ will be smaller.

 Even with these constraints, the search space remains large.
-However, I discovered a method to make it more manageable by refactoring the problem.
+However, I rediscovered a method to make it more manageable by refactoring the problem.

 ## A Mathematical Approach